Measuring trade show ROI can be hard when your data isn’t up to snuff.

 Frequently Asked Questions

-At the most basic level, event ROI is calculated with the following formula:
+At the most basic level, measuring ROI is done by the following formula:

 (Revenue - Investment) / Investment